Looking for the Best Surf Style Wakesurf Boards?

 Features:

-You’re going to love the Connelly RIDE Heavy Duty!
+You’re going to be impressed by the Connelly RIDE Heavy Duty!

-Newer riders can use all three fins to generate extra drive from the tail, while advanced riders can switch to two side fins or a single center fin for a more challenging ride.
+Beginners can ride with all three fins for extra stability and control, while more advanced surfers can remove fins, either running two side fins or a single center fin, for a looser, more responsive feel on the water.

 Pros of this Board